Together, we can positively impact patients living with atopic dermatitis

 If impact on daily life chosen, use DLQI (>16 yrs), CDLQI (4–16 yrs), or IDQOL (<4 yrs) 0/1

 References: 1.
-Silverberg JI, et al. Combining treat-to-target principles and shared decision-making: international expert consensus-based recommendations with a novel concept for minimal disease activity criteria in atopic dermatitis.
+Silverberg JI, Gooderham M, Katoh N, et al. Combining treat-to-target principles and shared decision-making: international expert consensus-based recommendations with a novel concept for minimal disease activity criteria in atopic dermatitis.
 J Eur Acad Dermatol Venereol.
-Published online July 11, 2024. doi:10.1111/jdv.20229 2.
-Silverberg JI, et al. Greater levels of itch relief and skin clearance correlate with improved patient outcomes in atopic dermatitis–real-world insights from TARGET-DERM AD.
-Br J Dermatol.
-2024;191(suppl 2):ii86-ii87.
+2024;38(11):2139-2148. doi:10.1111/jdv.20229 2.
+Silverberg JI, Calimlim BM, Grada A, et al. Real-world evidence on the benefits of optimal itch relief and skin clearance in atopic dermatitis management: a study from the TARGET-DERM AD registry.
+J Dermatolog Treat.
+2024;35(1):2428729. doi:10.1080/09546634.2024.2428729

 Patient Stories

-Watch this patient story to gain a deeper understanding of
+Watch this patient story to gain a deeper understanding of how a life can be changed by AD.

 Each shade of skin deserves care